How Can You Learn Horse Riding Post-20's?

 Find a good instructor

-A reliable tutor will analyze your physical condition and find you a horse that you will be able to handle.
-You can also check out a few video tutorials to learn more about equestrianism before applying – it will make the job easier both for you and your instructor.
+A reliable tutor will analyze your physical condition and find a horse that you will be able to handle.
+You can also check out a few on-line video tutorials to learn more about equestrianism before applying – it will make the job easier both for you and your instructor.

 Beware of injuries